margotmg/margotmg.github.io/_projects/1_project.md

 ## Overview
 **Context**
-As part of my PhD in Computational Linguistics, I explored how large language models (LLMs) like ChatGPT can support the adaptation of standard Spanish texts into the *Lectura Fácil* (“Easy-to-Read”) variant; a simplified text format designed for people with cognitive disabilities, low literacy, or language barriers.
+In this project, I explored how large language models (LLMs) like ChatGPT can support the adaptation of standard Spanish texts into the *Lectura Fácil* (“Easy-to-Read”) variant; a simplified text format designed for people with cognitive disabilities, low literacy, or language barriers.
 Manual creation of these texts is time-consuming and expensive.
 This project investigated whether ChatGPT could make this process automatic and scalable.

 **My Role**